-The University of Queensland is offering scholarships for Australian and international students who are completing or have completed Years 11 and 12 in Australia.
-These scholarships encourage and support outstanding students who aspire to undertake a program of study for a coursework degree in 2018.
+The University of Queensland is offering scholarships for Australian and international students who are completing or have completed Years 11 and 12 in Australia. these endowments encourage and support outstanding students who aspire to undertake a program of study for a coursework degree in 2020.

-UQ’s Academic Scholarship program aims to reward the achievements of outstanding school leavers and gap year students.
+UQ’s Academic program aims to reward the achievements of outstanding school leavers and gap year students.

 Ranked in the world’s top 50, the University of Queensland is one of Australia’s leading research and teaching institutions.
 UQ’s world-class campuses facilitate the best teaching practices and optimal learning experiences.

 Applicants must at least 6.5 overall and a minimum of 6.0 in each sub-band of the International English Language Testing System (IELTS) or equivalent test.
 Some programs have higher English proficiency requirements.